onflow/flow-cli/docs/account-add-contract.md

 - Valid inputs: any string value.

 Name of the contract as it is defined in the contract source code.

+⚠️  Deprecation Notice: use filename argument only, no need to use name argument.

 ### Filename